Excitation functions of related temperatures of {\eta} and {\eta}0 emission sources from squared momentum transfer spectra in high-energy collisions: Picture and formalism

-In the last place, there is a need to discuss the application of color string percolation method.
-In the process of using this method, we can determine the number of string used.
+It is necessary to discuss the application of color string percolation method.
+In the process of using this method, we can determine the number of strings used.
 For instance, only one string is used in present work, that is to say $F(\xi)=1$~\cite{43}.
 If we consider other strings, there will be the minimum $F(\xi)\approx0.6$ which results in the maximum increase of 29.1\% in $T_i$~\cite{43}.
 Although it is possible to have any other strings in this work, they do not have a great influence on $T_i$.
-This is because that one string accounts for a large proportion, but two and multiple strings account for a small one in our discussion. \\
+This is because one string accounts for a large proportion, but two and multiple strings account for a small one. \\

 iv) {\it The squared momentum transfer}

 In the center-of-mass reference frame, in two-body reaction $2+1\rightarrow 4+3$ or two-body-like reaction, three Mandelstam variables~\cite{33}, $s$, $t$, and $u$ are defined.
 They are composed of four-momentum of participated particles and their forms are